kabitalama/MaunaLoa-CO2-Level-BSTS-PyMC/local-linear-bsts-report.md

    (Optionally, additional noise can be added to represent uncertainty.)

 3. **Adding the seasonal effect:**
-   For each forecasted time point, the corresponding seasonal effect $\gamma_{m(t)} $ (using the test set's month information) is added to produce the forecasted observation:
+   For each forecasted time point, the corresponding seasonal effect $\gamma_{m(t)}$ (using the test set's month information) is added to produce the forecasted observation:
    ```math
    \hat{y}_{T_{\text{train}} + t} = L_{T_{\text{train}} + t} + \gamma_{m(T_{\text{train}} + t)}
    ```